yoasyo25/career-development-curriculum/module_four/cold_outreach_ii.md

 #### Contact the Organizers
 Reach out to the organizers to find out their upcoming schedule and pitch your talk.
 Utilize the same cold outreach principles discussed above.

+#### Practice Time
+Spend 10 minutes researching meetups and topics that you're interested in speaking on.
+Begin crafting an outline of a possible talk.

 ### Option 3: Writing a Technical Blog Post and Showing it Off
 Why do developers write blogs?
 The biggest reason is to **build relationships.** Just as with open source projects, blog posts are another way to share knowledge and invite collaboration from others.